christie1phl/demo_shopping_cart/README.md

 There are 3 identified roles - Employee, Partner and Customer.
 These are assigned while signup.
 Applicable discounts will be based on the user roles according to business rules above

+# Technology stack:

+1) Spring Boot3.2.4
+2) JDK 17
+3) H2 databased (in memory store)
+4) Mockito/Junit for unit tests
+5) Spring security.

+# Testing:

 Unit test cases are added and mocked at controller and service layer.

-# API collection
+# API collection:

 Attached the API collection named as shopping_cart.postman_collection